rsalunga29/security-notes/Offensive Security/Web Application Security/Server-side Vulnerabilities/Insecure Deserialization/Introduction.md

 All of the original object's attributes, including private fields are stored in the serialized data stream.
 To prevent this from happening, a field must be explicitly marked as "transient" in class declaration.
 ## What is insecure deserialization?
+The insecure deserialization vulnerability occurs when user-controllable data is deserialized by the application without proper validation.
+This potentially enables an attacker to manipulate serialized objects to pass harmful data into the application logic.
+It is even possible to replace a serialized object with an object of an entirely different class.

+Additionally, objects of any class that is available to the application will be deserialized and instantiated, regardless of which class was expected.